 Cold smoking is commonly used to smoke salmon or ham.
 The food is subjected to a cold smoke that does not cook it.
 The temperature should be around 20° to 30° maximum (25° for salmon).
 For successful cold smoking, the charcoal should be covered with sawdust.

-For this type of smoking, it is advisable to be extremely vigilant about the quality and freshness of products, as they will not cook!
-It's also essential to prepare your food well before cold smoking.
-They should be salted (and spiced, if you wish) to lower their moisture content and facilitate the penetration of the smoke's aromas into the flesh.
-They should also be thoroughly wiped and dried before smoking.
-Depending on the fragility and thickness of the product, salting can take from 2 hours to an entire night.
+For this type of smoking, it is recommended to be extremely vigilant about the quality and freshness of the products because they will not cook!
+It is also essential to prepare your food well before cold smoking it.
+They must be salted (and spiced if you wish) in order to lower their moisture content and thus facilitate the penetration of the smoke aromas into the flesh.
+You must also make sure to wipe and dry them well before smoking.
+Depending on the fragility and thickness of the product, the salting time can range from 2 hours to a whole night.

 Cold smoking is mainly used for smoking fragile products.